kubewarden/docs/docs/operator-manual/airgap/01-install.md

 title: ""
 ---

-# Airgap installation
+# Air gap installation

-This guide will show you how to install Kubewarden in air-gapped environments.
-In an air-gapped installation of Kubewarden, you will need a private OCI registry that is located somewhere accessible by your kubernetes cluster.
+This guide will show you how to install Kubewarden in air gap environments.
+In an air gap installation of Kubewarden, you will need a private OCI registry that is located somewhere accessible by your kubernetes cluster.
 Kubewarden Policies are WebAssembly modules, therefore they can be stored inside of an OCI compliant registry as OCI artifacts.
 You need to add Kubewarden's images and policies to this OCI registry.
 Let's see how to do that.